 Tesla’s new autopilot program, called Autosteer, debuted in the company’s Model S cars earlier this month.
 The program isn’t intended to replace human drivers, but it can take over control of the car the instant that it detects a problem.
 Human drivers have a reaction time of approximately 1.5 seconds in dangerous situations, so a computer’s lightning-fast collision detection can make a world of difference in a high speed collision.

-Can computers replace human instinct?
+Can computers in cars replace humans?

 Even the most advanced computer can’t weigh the full consequences of choosing to slam on the brakes in the middle of dense traffic.
 What might have happened if John’s car had saved him from a head-on collision, but caused a pile-up as cars with human drivers failed to brake in time on the slick road?
 Can Tesla be sued for an injury or death if its autopilot makes a choice that a human driver wouldn’t have made?
 In the high-stakes, split-second chaos of an auto collision, is the fastest response always the best one?